karelbemelmans/nextjs-docker-ecs/README.md

 # NextJS, Docker and ECS

-My attempt to create a very clean NextJS project that created ECS infrastructure and deploys using Github Actions.
+My attempt to create a very clean NextJS project that creates the AWS ECS infrastructure with CDK and deploys new NextJS containers using Github Actions.

 ## TODO